 - Restaurant Alwari, Kontinkangas Campus, www.amica.fi/en/alwari

 Students are entitled to a meal subsidy.
-Lunch prices varies according to the dishes from approx. 1.11 EUR to special meals over 4 EUR.
-You have to prove your student status with a pink KELA meal subsidy card AND a valid ID or OSAKO Student Union card.
+Lunch prices varies according to the dishes from approx. 2 EUR to special meals over 4 EUR.
+You have to prove your student status with a KELA meal subsidy card and a valid passport/ID or OSAKO Student Union card.

 Meal subsidy cards will be given to enrolled exchange students during the orientation days.
 If you are a member of the student union OSAKO and have a valid student membership card, you do not need a separate meal subsidy card in order to be entitled to the student-priced meals.